luizbgomide/sovereign/index.md

 If you prefer to learn by example and with exercises, the [Tutorial](/tutorial) (work in progress) has you covered.

-[Delver Creation](/delver-creation) will walk you through the process of creating a character.

-If you're looking up a rule, or prefer to learn more traditionally:

-- [Rules](/rules) goes over the character stats, delving, hazards, and recovery rules.
-- [Feats](/feats) details all of the feats available to a Delver.
-- [Combat](/combat) explains all things relating to fighting.
-- [Equipment](/equipment) lists weapons, armors, goods and services available for purchase.
-- [Spells](/spells) indexes all known spells, categorized by tradition and level.

 A Bestiary, Magic Item repository, and extensive GM section are in progress.
-In the mean time, check out [those outside the walls](https://www.drivethrurpg.com/en/product/422653/Those-Outside-the-Walls--A-450-Monster-Bestiary) and [basic fantasy](https://basicfantasy.org/srd/monstersAll.html) for monsters, and [basic fantasy](https://www.basicfantasy.org/srd/magicItems.html) for magic items.
+In the mean time, check out [those outside the walls](https://www.drivethrurpg.com/en/product/422653/Those-Outside-the-Walls--A-450-Monster-Bestiary) and [basic fantasy](https://basicfantasy.org/srd/monstersAll.html) for monsters, and [OSE](https://oldschoolessentials.necroticgnome.com/srd/index.php/Magic_Items_(General)) for magic items.

+Otherwise...

 # Table Of Contents